gbollybambam/hng-profile-card-task1-frontend/README.md

 ## How to Run Locally

 1. Clone the repository: `git clone https://github.com/gbollybambam/hng-profile-card-task1-frontend.git`
-2. Navigate to the project directory: `cd hng-profile-card`
+2. Navigate to the project directory: `cd hng-profile-card-task1-frontend`
 3. Open the `index.html` file in your browser.